Leggett-Garg inequalities with deformed Pegg-Barnett phase observables: Derivation of the LGI of the observable

 Let us now turn our attention to the LGIs and their potential violation.
-We start by preparing the coherent state $|\alpha\rangle$ as our initial state of the system at $t_{1}=0$, where $\alpha$ represents an arbitrary complex number.
-Choosing $\hat{O}^{(\mbox{ parity})}_{s}$ as the observable, based on calculations in Appendix~\ref{Appendix-C}, we can obtain the correlation function $C_{12}$ as
+We start by preparing the coherent state $|\alpha\rangle$ as our initial state of the system at $t_{1}=0$.
+Choosing $\hat{O}^{(\mbox{ parity})}_{s}$ as our observable and based on the details presented in Appendix~\ref{Appendix-C} we can obtain the correlation function $C_{12}$ as

 where